 After all – it’s called “Mother Nature’s Stairmaster” for a reason.

-So, to make your first time a little bit easier, here are 13 essential tips for first-timers doing the Grouse Grind.
+So, to make your first time a little bit easier, here are some essential tips for first-timers doing the Grouse Grind.

 Try some of Vancouver’s easier trails first